Molluscum Contagiosum (cont.)

 The molluscum contagiosum rash begins as tiny painless papules (small raised bumps), each measuring about 2-5 mm in diameter.

-The lesions typically appear as dome-shaped papules that have a waxy, smooth, or pearly surface.
-They are either white, pink or flesh-colored, and with time, the center develops a dimple (umbilicated) which can contain a thick white cheesy substance.
+- The lesions typically appear as dome-shaped papules that have a waxy, smooth, or pearly surface.
+They are either white, pink or flesh-colored, and with time, the center develops a dimple (umbilication) which can contain a white, cheesy substance.
 This core may be squeezed out easily.
 There may be redness and scaling at the edges of a lesion from inflammation or from scratching.

-Usually, there is no itching or tenderness, and there are no generalized symptoms such as fever,
+- Usually, there is no itching or tenderness, and there are no generalized symptoms such as fever, nausea, or weakness.

-Though cases of severe molluscum contagiosum may indicate underlying infection with the HIV virus, most people who develop molluscum contagiosum have no such serious underlying medical problem.
+- Though cases of severe molluscum contagiosum may indicate underlying infection with the HIV virus, the vast majority of people who develop molluscum contagiosum have no such serious underlying medical problem.